Register Your Pet

 Is the registration fee a one off payment?

-Animal registration fees need to be renewed by the 10th of April each year.
+Animal registration fees need to be renewed by 10 April each year.
 Council will send registered pet owners an animal registration renewal notice in March.